Effect-TS/io/docs/modules/Effect.ts.md

 If an Effect is returned by the registration function, it will be executed if the fiber executing the effect is interrupted.

+The registration function can also receive an `AbortSignal` if required for interruption.

 The `FiberId` of the fiber that may complete the async callback may be provided to allow for better diagnostics.